Conformal dynamics at infinity for groups with contracting elements: Convergence compactification

-Let $(\U, d)$ be a proper metric space admitting an isometric action of a non-elementary countable group $G$ with a contracting element.
+We develop a general theory of a convergence compactification.
+As in (\ref{GActUAssump}), let $(\U, d)$ be a proper metric space admitting an isometric action of a non-elementary countable group $G$ with a contracting element.
 Consider a metrizable compactification $\bU:=\pU\cup \U$, so $\U$ is open and dense in $\bU$.
 We also assume that the action of $\textrm{Isom}(\U)$ extends by homeomorphism to $\pU$.